Kadle11/kadle11.github.io/index.md

 ---

- I am currently a part of the Kernel Research Group at Georgia Tech, advised by (Prof. Ada Gavrilovska)[https://sites.cc.gatech.edu/home/ada/].
+ I am currently a part of the Kernel Research Group at Georgia Tech, advised by [Prof. Ada Gavrilovska](https://sites.cc.gatech.edu/home/ada/).
  Prior to pursuing my Ph.D. at Georgia Tech, I worked at the GeForce Now team @Nvidia and the Server Performance Team @ AMD.